Preliminary report published 28 February 2020

 As part of the investigation, ATSB investigators will also analyse available recorded data, review weather information, aircraft maintenance and flight crew records, and interview witnesses.

 Should any safety critical information be discovered at any time during the investigation, the ATSB will immediately notify operators and regulators so appropriate and timely safety action can be taken.

 A final report will be published at the conclusion of the investigation.

 |Date:||23 January 2020||Investigation status:||Active|

-|Investigation level:||Complex - click for an explanation of investigation levels|
+|Time:||1316 AEDT||Investigation level:||Systemic - click for an explanation of investigation levels|

-|Location:||Near Peak View||Investigation phase:||Evidence collection|
+|Location:||near Peak View||Investigation phase:||Evidence collection|

 |State:||New South Wales||Occurrence type:||Collision with terrain|

-|Report status:||Pending||Highest injury level:||Fatal|
+|Report status:||Preliminary||Highest injury level:||Fatal|